 Having selected Classic, you get about twenty different effects.
 Having applied an appropriate effect, Aviary Photo Editor offers a scroll so that you can enhance or reduce the effect.
 It is a well-developed tool with an accurate control slider.
 Besides, it is not as sharp as other web photo editors offer.

 The Frames tool is designed in the same style.
 There are 2 tabs – Original and Bohemia, using which you can add and place the image in the frame.
 It is a well-developed tool.
 It fulfills the tasks without lags.
-Although I feel like there is a lack of details, let’s say, I’d like to create a tab, where you can create your own frames with variable funny stickers, apply effects, and upload ready frames.

 The Adjust tab let you perform basic photo color correction using the following instruments: brightness, contrast, shadows, highlights, saturation, warmth, tint, and fade.
 There is one slider for each tool to adjust the applied effect.
 It has an accurate control slider, which doesn’t lag.